emenjivar/pi-ble-connect/README.md

 # Raspberry Pi BLE Wifi Connect

-An Android application paired with a Python GATT server for commissioning a Raspberry Pi over BLE.
+An Android application paired with a Python GATT server for connecting a Raspberry Pi over BLE.
 The app connects to the Pi to read its current network information and configure Wi-Fi credentials, making it possible to set up headless devices without a monitor or keyboard.

 ## Demo (in progress)